When was the last time you tasted authentic butterscotch? A classic butterscotch sauce recipe with brown sugar, butter, and cream.

 4 Note the texture: Right before you add the cream, the caramelizing brown sugar will begin to look and feel more like liquid and less like thick wet sand.

 5 Add the cream, let boil: At this point add all the cream at once and replace your spoon with a whisk.
 Lower heat a little and whisk cream into mixture.
-When liquid is uniform, turn heat back to medium and whisk every few minutes for a total of 10 minutes.
+When liquid is uniform, turn heat back to medium and whisk every few minutes for a total of 10 minutes or until it registers 225°F on a digital or candy thermometer.

 6 Let rest, then transfer to storage vehicle to cool: After liquid has been boiling on the stove for its 10 minutes, turn heat off and let rest for a minute or two before transferring into a heatproof storage vessel.
 (I prefer a stainless steel or glass bowl.)
 Cool to room temperature.